hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 - **Initial root access** granted temporarily for key setup (must be manually revoked after initial setup).
 - **IAM role** (`enable_kms_admin_role = true`) provides secure manual access to manage the KMS key after root access is revoked.
   This role is intended only for administrative actions and is not meant for automation or operational workflows.
+- **Ensure that IAM roles for EC2 instances** have `kms:CreateGrant` permission when using EBS encryption.
+This is critical for instance launch and operation with encrypted volumes.
 - **CloudWatch Alarms** monitor abnormal or unauthorized key usage.

 ### Root Access Removal Process